alercebroker/kubernetes_pipeline/PIPELINE.md

 ### Previous Candidates Step

 Parses the `extra_fields` of the detections to retrieve the binary field `prv_candidates` if the alert comes from ZTF.
+This will add to the main alert the previous detections and (possibly) non-detections.
+For other surveys, only the main alert is passed among the detections and the non-detections are empty.

-Otherwise, it does nothing.
-Then, this step returns a list with the processed objects, including their `aid`, previous candidates, detections without the `extra_fields` field and their non_detections.
+This step returns a list with the processed objects, including their `aid`, detections (main alert and previous detections), and non-detections.

 #### Output Information